robertostling/gec-evaluation/annotator/GUIDELINES.md

 should choose the one that results in the smallest amount of editing.

+## The "Other" category

+All ratings include "Other" as an option.
+It should be reserved for the following cases:

+* When there has been an obvious invalid output, e.g. an empty sentence, a single word that is repeated over and over, and other cases when it would be impossible to assign a rating according to the scales below.
+* If a sentence has received a grammaticality value of "Incomprehensible", its meaning comprehension score may be "Other" because it is not possible to judge the semantic similarity between the reference and the incomprehensible sentence.

 ## Grammaticality

 Based on Heilman et al. (2014), as appearing in Yoshimura et al. (2020).